Colorado Avalanche–Detroit Red Wings brawl

 The Avalanche–Red Wings brawl was a large-scale on-ice melee that occurred on March 26, 1997, at Joe Louis Arena in Detroit, between two National Hockey League (NHL) rivals: the Colorado Avalanche and Detroit Red Wings.
 The brawl, which has been nicknamed Bloody Wednesday, Fight Night at the Joe and the Brawl in Hockeytown, stemmed from a previous on-ice incident between the two teams during the 1996 Western Conference Finals.
 The game featured 18 fighting major penalties and 144 minutes in penalties.
+Both the game and brawl are considered a defining moment in modern hockey history.

 Previous incident

 In Game 6 of the 1996 Western Conference Finals, Avalanche right winger Claude Lemieux checked Red Wings center Kris Draper from behind, driving Draper's face into the boards.
-While not a specific retaliation, earlier, in Game 3 of the series, Avalanche defender Adam Foote had been hit from behind into the glass by Slava Kozlov, resulting in injuries leading to 20 stitches.
-Kozlov had not been penalized, and Avalanche team members, including enforcer Lemieux, had been enraged.
+While not a specific retaliation, earlier in Game 3 of the series, Avalanche defenceman Adam Foote had been hit from behind into the glass by Red Wings winger Vyacheslav Kozlov, resulting in Foote receiving a gash on his forehead.
+The Avalanche were enraged Kozlov had not been penalized.
+Lemieux later sucker punched Kozlov, which resulted in him being fined and suspended for the following game.

-Lemieux's hit on Draper in Game 6 sent Draper out of the game and into the hospital with a broken jaw, shattered cheek and orbital bone which required reconstructive surgery involving his jaw being wired shut and numerous stitches.
+Lemieux's hit on Draper in Game 6 sent Draper out of the game and into the hospital with a concussion, broken nose, broken jaw, shattered cheek and orbital bone which required reconstructive surgery involving his jaw being wired shut and numerous stitches.
 The Avalanche went on to upset the Red Wings in six games, eventually winning the Stanley Cup.
 After the traditional handshakes that take place after a playoff series, former Red Wings winger Dino Ciccarelli said of Lemieux, "I can't believe I shook this guy's friggin' hand after the game, that pisses me right off."
+Lemieux was fined and suspended for the first two games of the Stanley Cup Finals.